-Firms' and market demand for a labour (with one and several variable inputs) and its determinations, supply of labour to a firm and the Market, Competitive factor and product market, Monopolistic buyer of labour and perfect competition in labour market, Imperfect competition in product market.
+Market for factor inputs: (largely with reference to Labour): A Firms' and market demand for a labour (with one and several variable inputs) and its determinations, Supply of labour to a firm and the Market.
+Equilibrium wage rate and employment under: Competitive factor and product market, Monopolistic buyer of labour and perfect competition in labour market, Imperfect competition in product market and Trade Union monopoly, Bilateral monopoly

-UNIT 4: Game Theory
+UNIT 4:GameTheory (13Lecture)

-Game Theory and Competitive Strategy - the normal form; dominant and dominated strategies; mixed strategies; Prisoner Dillema; Nash equilibrium extensive form game with perfect information, game theory in oligoply market.
+Game Theory and Competitive Strategy - the normal form; dominant and dominated strategies; mixed strategies; Prisoner Dillema; Nash equilibrium extensive form game with perfect information- the game tree, Applications of game theory in oligoply market.

-Unit 5: Welfare Economics
+Unit 5:WelfareEconomics

 Conditions of Pareto Optimality; Pareto efficiency versus Pareto optimality, Market failure and its causes; Markets with Imperfect competition; consumption and production externalities; public goods.
+Ways for correcting it.

-- The Students will be able to understand the details of competitive, monopolistic, monopolistically competitive, and oligopolistic markets. - The students will be able to emphasize on the nature and functions of product markets, and factor markets. - The students will be able to understand the game theory and its applications in modern business activities.
+- The Students will be able to understand the details of competitive, monopolistic, monopolistically competitive, and oligopolistic markets. - The students will be able to emphasize on the nature and functions of product markets, and factor markets. - The students will be able to understand the game theory and its applications in modern business actvities.